gdbroman/broman.blog/_posts/2020-01-01-side-hustles.md

 ## 5. Social Media Marketing (SMM)

 As a social media marketing agency you simply help other companies out with their online presence.
 One option is to freelance and only do one time gigs such as creating Facebook ads.

-Or you can acquire long term clients as a marketing agency.
-Another option is becoming part time employed as a social media marketer or consultant for a company.
+Alternatively, if this is your thing, you can acquire long-term clients as a marketing consultancy agency.

-## 6. Drop shipping with Shopify
+## 6. Drop Shipping With Shopify

 I've saved drop shipping for last since it has undeniably become less lucrative as a business model the last few years.
 That's partly because the barrier of entry has become ridiculously low and therefore the competition sky high thanks to Shopify.
 Any kid with a laptop can open up a e-commerce store now.